-According to an extensive poll conducted by 3D Hubs Delta Wasp was voted as one of the best 3D printers for enthusiasts.
+According to an extensive poll conducted by 3D Hubs Delta Wasp was voted as one of the best 3D printers for enthusiasts in 2017.
 The first place were taken by Makergear M2, with slightly higher score than Delta Wasp and LulzBot TAZ 5.
 The results were based on reviews of 441 printer models by 5,350 3D printer owners.

 Delta Wasp, an Italian make, was praised for its design and print quality and reliability.
 Other pros were precision, build volume and speed.
 Also this printer has a unique resurrection system.
 It allows continuing with the print from exactly the same spot you left it.
 This is handy in case of a power cut.
 There is also a Stop and Save option, if you decide to leave it for the night and then re-start in the morning.